Feugmo/feugmo.github.io/_pages/positions.md

 # Current Positions

-## 1-2 Graduate Studies  starting in Sep 2023 and onwards:

-1 or 2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group
+## 1-2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group (starting in Sep 2023 and onwards)

 - **Project 1:** Accelerating the design of High Entropy Alloys using Machine Learning